York Festival of Ideas

-York Festival of Ideas is a cultural festival in York, England, that aims to "educate, entertain and inspire".
-It runs for two weeks in June each year, in venues across the city centre and at the University of York.

-The festival was launched in 2011 as a partnership between the University of York and major cultural organisations in the city including York Theatre Royal, York Museums Trust, the National Centre for Early Music and the Joseph Rowntree Foundation to celebrate York's reputation as a city of ideas and innovation, and to demonstrate the transformative power of education and ideas.
+York Festival of Ideas is a cultural festival in York which runs for two weeks every year in June.
+Launched in 2011 as a partnership between the University of York and major cultural organisations in the city including York Theatre Royal, York Museums Trust, the National Centre for Early Music and the Joseph Rowntree Foundation, it has since expanded to incorporate many more organisations not only from around the city but also from across the UK.

-York Festival of Ideas celebrates the vibrancy of the city of York with a range of speakers, exhibitions, performances and a host of interactive experiences for people of all ages, including York residents and visitors to the city.
-On average the Festival attracts over fifteen thousand people each year.
+It is one of the largest free festivals of its kind in the UK, and is made possible by the generosity of a range of supporters and donors.

+Every year the festival offers speakers, exhibitions, performances, guided tours and family-friendly activities, with topics ranging from history to politics to psychology and many more.

+In 2025, the Festival delivered 263 events to a local and worldwide audience of over 54,000, working in collaboration with 130 local, national and international partners and supporters.

 Festivals

-2011
+2011 – Beckett, the Body and the Bible

 The 2011 pilot festival consisted of over 20 events across the city of York.
 The themes for the first Festival were Beckett, the Body and the Bible.
-The Festival included events with two novelists powerfully influenced by Beckett's work - John Banville and the Nobel Laureate JM Coetzee, in addition to theatre performances by the internationally renowned Gare St Lazare Players.
-The Festival of Ideas in 2011 was a partnership between the University of York, York Theatre Royal, The National Centre for Early Music and York Museums Trust.
+The Festival included events with two novelists powerfully influenced by Beckett's work – John Banville and the Nobel Laureate J. M. Coetzee, in addition to theatre performances by the internationally renowned Gare St Lazare Players.The Festival of Ideas in 2011 was a partnership between the University of York, York Theatre Royal, The National Centre for Early Music and York Museums Trust.